haiwera-silk-cd/magento-devdocs/guides/v2.1/comp-mgr/module-man/compman-checklist.md

 ---

 <h2 id="compman-overview">Overview of the Component Manager</h2>
-This section discusses how to start the Component Manager, which updates or uninstalls Magento components:
+This section discusses how to start the Component Manager, which updates or uninstalls Magento组件:

 *	Modules (extend Magento capabilities)
 *	Themes (change the look and feel of your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} and Admin)